microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 This new type will have the following operations

 * Copy assignment and copy construction - These copy the value of the pointer from one variable to another.
-* Dereference Method - The get() method represents the struct rvalue pointed at by the pointer to which the get() is applied.
-Note that this does not necessarily imply the entire value is physically loaded at this point; it merely represents the rvalue that would be loaded, similar to the effect of the * operator when applied to a pointer in C++.
-As selection . operators are applied to the get(), the data that is physically loaded is reduced appropriately.
+* Dereference Method - The Get() method represents the struct const lvalue reference of the pointer to which it is applied.
+The selection . operator can be applied to the Get() to further select a member from the referenced struct.
 * Null Pointer Method - The IsNull() method returns true if the pointer is 0, false if not.

 Note the operations that are not allowed: